ADubhlaoich/adubhlaoich.ie/src/writing/pobail-retrospective.md

 It's groups coming together collectively to perform shows, to run classes, and to plan events as small as 80 people in a hall to 2,000 people at a campsite.
 What brings all of these people together is a sense of empathy and familiarity.
 A somewhat laissez-faire approach to getting things done: a lack of drive, but also of animosity.

 Everyone is friendly, and there's no real sense of hierarchy.
 An international performer doing highly technical tricks on a gala show stage will be in the same line as you at the closest burrito bar to the venue.
-You might end up napping in a pile alongside them the following day.
+You could end up napping in a pile alongside them the following day.
 That night, a stranger might regurgitate a shot of tequila into your mouth during a renegade show.

 The state of affairs is relaxed, and although there is deference to the full time performers dedicated to their craft, or organisers facilitating the spaces the community congregates in, everyone is essentially treated the same: a well intentioned, infrequently employed vagrant with a heart of gold.